fishion/Site-Template/README.md

 * add a script to do all the above instructions for you
 * Add stub tests (and eslint config)
 * controllers
+* Basic CI for publishing to cloudflare pages